frankcohen/ReflectionsOS/README.md

 # ReflectionsOS
-ESP32 and Arduino-based Internet enabled watch project and reference architecture to make your own projects
+ESP32 and Arduino-based Internet-enabled watch project and reference architecture to make your own entertaining experiences

 ![Reflections Mobile Experiences](Reflections_logo.jpg)

 Many times I imagine making a mobile application connected to the Internet.
-For example, a wrist watch that shows videos of my children growing-up.
-I love the Arduino community and yet when I go to put something like this together I find many tutorials on the parts (like a display, Bluetooth, SD card, sound, and compass) there's very little I found that shows them integrated together.
-I am making my watch project and will be posting the code, datasheets, and design in the Reflections repository.
+For example, a watch that shows videos of my children growing-up on my wrist.
+And the same project is re-used for creative makers to make their own entertaining experiences.
+Reflections is the architecture and the wrist watch is the first application.

+Reflections integrates video displays, Bluetooth, Wifi, SD storage, sound, and a bunch of sensors (compass/magnetometer, gestures, accelerometer).
+It is battery powered, powered managed from software, and charges from USB.
+It is small in size (34 mm round) and powerful from an ESP32-S3 dual core processor.
+Reflections software, hardware, and cloud components are open-source (GPL v3) so anyone can use it and they must contribute improvements back to the project.

+I worked on [Starling Watch](http://starlingwatch.com) steampunk art jewelry pocket watches with Disney Imagineer and Mupeteer Terri Hardin.
+We are working on a new experience powere by Reflections.
+Announcement coming soon.

-I love working with a group of creative makers.
+I love working with a group of creative makers and the Arduino community.
 Please feel free to let me know your feedback and ideas.
-Thanks, in advance!

-CindyLou is the latest version of the main board.
+CindyLou is the latest version of the Reflections main board.
 CindyLou lets me put everything into a wrist watch case and actually wear it on my wrist!
 Plus the software to drive experiences (codename CalliopeOpensEyes) is coming along nicely.
 See https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments for experiments with the main board.

 CindyLou Gerber files and schematic are at: https://github.com/frankcohen/ReflectionsOS/tree/main/Devices/CindyLou